-- A variable vc declared with the parameter or constant prefixes remains constant during transient analysis. - A discrete-time variable vd has a vanishing time derivative (informally der(vd)=0, but it is not legal to apply the der() operator to discrete-time variables) and can change its values only at event instants during transient analysis (see section 8.5). - A continuous-time variable vn may have a non-vanishing time derivative (der(vn) <>0 possible) and may also change its value discontinuously at any time during transient analysis (see section 8.5).
+- A variable vc declared with the parameter or constant prefixes remains constant during transient analysis. - A discrete-time variable vd has a vanishing time derivative between events.
+Note that this is not the same as saying that der(vd)=0 almost everywhere, as the derivative is not even defined at the events, and it is not legal to apply the der() operator to discrete-time variables as they are not continuous.
+During transient analysis the variable can only change its value at event instants (see section 8.5). - A continuous-time variable vn may have a non-vanishing time derivative (der(vn) <>0 possible) and may also change its value discontinuously at any time during transient analysis (see section 8.5).
 If there are any discontinuities the variable is not differentiable.